r-grandorder/tri-hermes/en/pages/babylonia.md

 Mother's fury is a thing of the past.
 Now I will awaken the breath of stars&mdash;

 **Kingu:**
 Enuma Elish!
-Humans, let us bind the gods! ! ! ! !
+Humans, let us bind the gods!!!!!

 ---